Varad2305/Time-Series-Anomaly-Detection/README.md

 Detailed comparative results have been given in the paper.
 This repository has been made for reproducibility of the paper.

-## Do this before running anything
-1. Clone the [DeepADoTS](https://github.com/KDD-OpenSource/DeepADoTS) in the same directory
-2. Clone the [Numenta Anomaly Benchmark](https://github.com/numenta/NAB) repo in the same directory

 ## Comparison of the proposed model with existing and previous state-of-the-art models
 1. On the basis of F-Score: